facebookresearch/dynabench/docs/overview.md

 ## Codebase

 This codebase is organized as follows.
-Dynabench has multiple web-based frontends written in [React](https://reactjs.org/) (in `frontends/src`, `frontends/mturk-src` and their shared code `frontends/common`) talking to the same API backend (in `api/`).
+Dynabench has multiple web-based frontends written in [React](https://reactjs.org/) (in `frontends/web/src` and `frontends/web/mturk-src`) talking to the same API backend (in `api/`).
 Models can be uploaded via the API through [Dynalab](https://github.com/facebookresearch/dynalab), which lives in its own repository.
 Dockerized model containers are built in the build server (in `builder/`) and evaluated in the evaluation server (in `evaluator/`).
 We also offer scripts for collecting model-in-the-loop data using crowd workers using [Mephisto](https://github.com/facebookresearch/Mephisto) (in `annotators/`).

 ![Dynabench codebase](db-overview-fig2.png)